Direct dependencies between neurons explain activity

-While complex computations require networks of artificial neurons,\cite{Hertz-01, Block-01, Muroga-01} in real neurons, interactions between dendrites can lead to higher-order dependencies that are responsible for gating and even linearly non-separable functions like XOR (Fig.~\ref{fig_maxEnt}g).\cite{Gidon-01, Losonczy-01, Polsky-01, Takahashi-01, London-01} However, the accuracy of our minimal model suggests that, with knowledge of only the direct dependencies on individual inputs, we should be able to predict the higher-order dependencies on combinations of inputs.
-If true, this would paint a surprisingly simple picture in which higher-order dependencies arise naturally from direct dependencies.
+Complex functions require networks of artificial neurons.\cite{Hertz-01, Block-01, Muroga-01} In real neurons, however, interactions between dendrites and extrasynaptic signals can lead to higher-order dependencies that are responsible for gating and linearly non-separable functions like XOR (Fig.~\ref{fig_maxEnt}g).\cite{Beniaguev-01, Gidon-01, Losonczy-01, Polsky-01, Takahashi-01, London-01, Sykova-01, Poirazi-02, Park-01} Similarly, neurons can integrate inputs over time to execute important temporal computations and produce complex dynamics.\cite{Adelson-01, Shadlen-01, Loewenstein-02, Shi-01} However, the above results suggests that, with knowledge of only the direct, equal-time dependencies on individual inputs, one should be able to predict the higher-order dependencies on combinations of inputs as well as the time-delayed dependencies on past inputs.
+If true, this would paint a surprisingly simple picture in which higher-order and time-delayed dependencies arise naturally from direct, instantaneous dependencies.